 Several components of the body are involved in movement.
 These consist of, the brain and the spinal cord (central nervous system) and nerves which connect the central nervous system to the rest of the body.
 The spinal cord is located within the spine.
 Anything affecting one or more of these systems can potentially result in paralysis.

 Brain – The brain controls movement of the skeletal muscles.
 A region of the brain known as the motor cortex sends a signal to the spinal cord and from there to the nerves.

-Spinal cord, nerves and muscles: The brain sends an electrical signal down the spinal cord, and from there to branching nerves.
-These nerves release a chemical known as acetylcholine which is picked up by the receptors within the muscles, causing them to contract (and move).
+Spinal cord, nerves, and muscles: The brain sends an electrical signal down the spinal cord, and from there to branching nerves.
+These nerves release the chemical acetylcholine which receptors in the muscles pick up, causing them to contract and move.

-Trauma – Most cases of trauma in cats are from car accidents, falls from a height and abuse (being beaten or kicked).
+Most cases of trauma in cats are from car accidents, falls from a height and abuse.
 A broken pelvis is very common in cats who have been hit by cars or fallen from a height.

 Symptoms vary depending on the underlying cause of paralysis and may include:

 - Limb weakness or complete paralysis (inability to move the limbs).
 If weakness has occurred, your cat may walk as if he is intoxicated, have difficulty jumping or standing.

 - Inability to feel pain in the hind leg(s) or feet.

 - If trauma has occurred such as a car accident or fall, the tail may also be paralysed, resulting in limpness.
 You may notice bleeding and/or other signs of trauma.
 Cats who have been hit by a car often have severely damaged feet and claws.